grafana/ai-training-o11y/README.md

 The easiest way to try it out is to tell us you'd like to use this in Grafana Cloud; we can install the plugin to your instance.

-You can reach us via your support contact in Grafana Cloud, or in the [https://grafana.slack.com/archives/C02GWJX681J](#machine-learning channel in Grafana Community Slack).
+You can reach us via your support contact in Grafana Cloud, or in the [#machine-learning](https://grafana.slack.com/archives/C02GWJX681J) channel in Grafana Community Slack.

 Or feel free to try it out locally!
 Raise issues in the repo as needed, or raise PRs.

 ## Layout of this repo

 - Project root contains anything necessary to spin up a dev environment to test end-to-end
-- `.config/` has config files for the dev environment
+- `.config/` has config files for the dev environment.
-- `o11y/` is the python exporter
+- `o11y/` is the python exporter used to instrument Jupyter notebooks/other python apps.
-- `ai-training-api/` contains the metadata (and maybe proxy) service and any necessary files for mysql (specifying database configuration, especially)
+- `ai-training-api/` contains the backend service service used to store and query data from the ML experiments.
-- `grafana-aitraining-app/` contains the grafana plugin
+- `grafana-aitraining-app/` contains the grafana plugin used to visualise data within Grafana.

 ## Development